 After 1550 several waves of Tainui peoples entered Hauraki from the west and south-west.
 Hotunui arrived first, then his son Marutūahu, and a little later his other sons.
 Pāoa, from another Tainui line, arrived last.
 The Tainui migrants fought and conquered Ngāti Huarere.
 They formed the Marutūahu confederation of tribes: Ngāti Maru, Ngāti Rongoū, Ngāti Tamaterā, Ngāti Whanaunga and Ngāti Pāoa.

 Competition for resources among the Marutūahu peoples was intense.
-The aim was to gain access to a variety of resources – such as eel weirs, inshore fisheries, kauri groves – rather than to consolidate larger territories.
+The aim was to gain access to a variety of resources – such as eel weirs, inshore fisheries, kauri groves – rather than to consolidate large territories.
 The result was a patchwork of customary rights, all needing to be defended against the claims of others.

 The Thames foreshore was one of the richest flatfish grounds in the country.
 The two kilometres from Tararū hill to the mouth of the Kauaeranga River was divided into 45 separate tribal or hapū interests, each demarcated by inshore stakes.